© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Owain Glyndwr's Mount is a scheduled monument protected by Cadw under reference ME017.
 View the official record →

-Owain Glyndwr's Mount is a motte situated in Meirionnydd, north Wales, which dates to the medieval period.
+Owain Glyndwr's Mount is a motte situated in Meirionnydd, Wales, constructed during the medieval period and strategically positioned within the landscape of north Wales.
 It is designated a Scheduled Ancient Monument by Cadw under reference ME017.

 Owain Glyndwr's Mount dates from the medieval period, and is classified as a motte.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Owain Glyndwr's Mount is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is ME017.